JetBrains/kotlin-web-site/pages/user-groups/support.md

 There are no limits regarding the format for KUG meetups.
 They can take place in whatever fashion works best for the community, whether that includes presentations, hands-on labs, lectures, hackathons, or informal beer-driven get-togethers.

-## How to run an official KUG?
+## How to run a KUG?

-* One group per city is recommended and more comfortable for the members of KUG.
+* One group per city is recommended, as it is more comfortable for the local community..
 Check out [the list of KUGs](/user-groups/user-group-list.html) to see if there is already a KUG in your area.
 * Use the official KUG logo and branding.
 Check out [the branding guidelines](/user-groups/branding.html).
 * Keep your user group active.
 Run meetups regularly, at least once every 3 months.
 * Announce your KUG meetups at least 2 weeks in advance.
 The announcement should contain a list of talks